 3. EJB Container

 Another important component of application servers is the EJB container.
 The EJB container provides a run-time environment for enterprise beans within the application server.
-With the WAS Admin Console, which we'll cover momentarily, you can easily adjust the EJB container settings, such as passivation directory or EJB cache settings.
+With the WebSphere Admin Console, covered below, you can easily adjust the EJB container settings, such as passivation directory or EJB cache settings.

 Notable WebSphere Application Server Features and Benefits

 For anyone who prefers working with MicroProfile technologies, we have some good news!
-MircoProfile is fully supported in the WebSphere Liberty application, and you can check all the supported technologies here.
+MircoProfile is fully supported in the WebSphere Liberty application, and you can check all supported technologies.
 MicroProfile is a collection of specifications for Java cloud-native microservices.
-You can check out more about MicroProfile here.
+Check out more on MicroProfile.